Match Ticker

 Dignitas vs. 100 Thieves

 Dignitas (DIG) is one of the teams coming into this week with a change to their starting roster.
 Their jungler Jonathon “Grig” Armao will be stepping aside to make way for Matthew “Akaadian” Higginbotham.
 This feels eerily reminiscent of TSM last year and it will be interesting to see if Akaadian can perform in a position where Grig has been largely lackluster this year.
 Overall, DIG is evidently still trying to find the formula to achieve the prolonged success that they want.
 They came out of the gates as one of the best teams in the league but have been largely unimpressive since.
-This game will give us our first hints on whether or not they can quell their losing slide.
+This game will give them the first hints on whether or not they can quell their losing slide.

 100 Thieves (100) on the other hand is a different story.
 Just like DIG, 100 has had high-highs and low-lows so far this Spring.
 However, as opposed to the slow burn that DIG has experienced, the thieves have been a rollercoaster team.
 On Saturday of any given week they can look like absolute rock stars who can be contenders for playoffs, and the very next day they look like they have never played a game of League of Legends.
 Okay, that might be a slight exaggeration, but the point is this team has struggled massively to find consistency and will be looking to change that this week.